PetrKorab/Arabica/docs/source/Library architecture.rst

 * input time in **monthly frequency** - aggregated yearly output
 * input time in **yearly frequency** - aggregated yearly output

-In :doc:`Descriptive n-gram analysis`, we don't aggregate data over time and make exploratory data analysis of the whole dataset.
+In :doc:`Descriptive n-gram analysis`, we don't aggregate data over time and make exploratory analysis of the whole dataset.

 It reads dates in: